 Another situation where indenting should be applied is when a line of computer code becomes very long.
 It is a bad idea to have a single line of code that is wider than the screen on which the code is being viewed (so that we have to scroll across the window to see all of the code).
-When this happens, the code should be split across several lines (most computer languages do not notice the difference).
+When this happens, the code should be split across several lines (most computer languages do "itdt" - 2010/11/2 - 12:12 - page 26 - #52 not notice the difference).
 Here is an example of a line of HTML code that is too long.